12 Spookiest Vampire Legends from Around the World

 The Legend of Dracula, “Son of the Dragon”

 Vlad of Wallachia, better known as Vlad the Impaler, is most likely the root of several vampire legends, including Dracula.
 He would impale his enemies on stakes (hence his nickname), and some stories even claim that Vlad would eat bread that had been dipped in his enemies’ blood.
+Here are 50 of the spookiest urban legends from each state.

 The Legend of the Ka